clam004/clam004/README.md

-My scientific passion and engineering focus is on artificial intelligence, efficient methods for fine-tuning pretrained large language models using reinforcement learning from human feedback, model augmentation with up to date knowledge and methods for long term memory beyond longer input token limits
+My scientific passion and engineering focus is on artificial intelligence, efficient methods for fine-tuning pretrained large language models using reinforcement learning from human feedback, model augmentation with up to date knowledge and methods for long term memory beyond longer token context windows

 *Tools*
 <p dir="auto">